Our most important mission is to raise awareness in the nanny field by informing families and nannies about their legal obligations.

 Pay Employer's social Insurance Contributions

-deducting the employee social insurance contributions from the and paying them to the appropriate institutions.
+Deducting the employee social insurance contributions from the gross wage and paying them to the appropriate institutions.

-Enrol eligible employees into a qualifying pension scheme
+Enrol eligible employees into a second pillar pension scheme

 Deduct taxes when your nanny is liable to pay tax at source

 Provide your nanny with a salary certificate at the end of the year.